Improving the Precision of First-Principles Calculation of Parton Physics from Lattice QCD

-The hybrid scheme and LRR can be readily applied to the GPDs and the related light-cone distribution amplitudes~\cite{Lin:2023gxz,Holligan:2023rex,Holligan:2023jqh,Ding:2024saz}, as they are defined from the same operators as the PDFs.
+The hybrid scheme and LRR can be readily applied to the GPDs and light-cone distribution amplitudes~\cite{Lin:2023gxz,Holligan:2023rex,Holligan:2023jqh,Ding:2024saz}, as they are defined from the same operators as the PDFs.
 Moreover, the corresponding RGR and TR have been derived~\cite{Baker:2024zcd,Holligan:2025ydm}.
 Notably, a new method has been developed to extract quasi-GPD matrix elements from the asymmetric frame on the lattice~\cite{Bhattacharya:2022aob}, which significantly reduces the computational cost compared to the symmetric frame.

-The TMDs and Wigner distributions are more involved, as they include both a collinear beam function and a soft function, and the Collins-Soper (CS) kernel for their evolution also requires a non-perturbative determination.
+The TMDs and Wigner distributions are more complex because they involve both a beam and a soft function, and the Collins-Soper (CS) kernel for their evolution can also be non-perturbative.
 To date, LaMET remains the only approach that can calculate the $x$-dependence of TMDs and Wigner distributions~\cite{Ji:2014hxa,Ji:2018hvs,Ebert:2018gzl,Ebert:2019okf,Ebert:2019tvc,Ji:2019sxk,Ji:2019ewn,Ebert:2020gxr,Ji:2020jeb,Ji:2021znw,Ebert:2022fmh,Deng:2022gzi,Schindler:2022eva} with soft function subtraction~\cite{Ji:2019sxk}, as well as the CS kernel~\cite{Ji:2014hxa,Ebert:2018gzl,Shanahan:2020zxr}.
-Recently, a state-of-the-art calculation of the quark CS kernel was carried out at physical quark masses with continuum limit and next-to-next-to-leading-logarithmic matching~\cite{Avkhadiev:2023poz,Avkhadiev:2024mgd}, achieving sufficient precision to differentiate among model parameterizations in global analyses.
+Recently, a state-of-the-art calculation of the quark CS kernel was carried out at physical quark masses with continuum limit and next-to-next-to-leading-logarithmic matching~\cite{Avkhadiev:2023poz,Avkhadiev:2024mgd}, achieving sufficient precision to differentiate among parameterizations in global analyses.
 The first lattice results for the soft function and proton and pion TMDs are also now available~\cite{LatticeParton:2020uhz,Li:2021wvl,LatticePartonCollaborationLPC:2022myp,LatticeParton:2024mxp}.
-Traditionally, the TMD is calculated from a gauge-invariant (GI) correlator with a staple-shaped Wilson line.
-However, due to the linear divergence in the Wilson line self-energy, the signal-to-noise ratio (SNR) decays exponentially at large transverse quark separation $b_T$, making it increasingly difficult to access the non-perturbative region.